Cliches to Avoid while Writing

 Let’s come to terms with reality, readers no longer like to read stuff that has been washed, rinsed, and soaked n number of times.
 Readers are looking for something new to read; something that’ll enchant them and enlighten them.
-So, if you want to steer clear from accusations on cliché, follow some of the tips discussed below.
+So, if you want to steer clear from accusations on cliches to avoid while writing, follow some of the tips discussed below.
 But before that:

 What is a cliché?

 - It is content that is overused over the years by writers.

 - It is anything that makes your plot, characters, and storyline predictable.